tbal999/countstring/README.md

 # countstring
-a handler for the stringcount api

-Just a console app that handles queries to the stringcount api
+a console app that handles queries to the stringcount api

 Type q to quit, or anything else to get API response i.e type hello